South Nowra

 Health performance in South Nowra is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

-South Nowra faces significant health challenges, according to AreaSearch's assessment using mortality rates and chronic condition prevalence data.
-A variety of health conditions affect both younger and older age groups.
+South Nowra faces substantial health challenges according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high, affecting both younger and older age groups.

 Frequently Asked Questions - Health